 The same goes for your heater/furnace and heating systems.
 You'll want to make sure that the furnace is located in a well-ventilated area so that toxic fumes don't build up and pose a danger to your family or tenants.
 You should also avoid putting the furnace in an area where there is a lot of dust or dirt, as this can clog up the system and reduce its efficiency.

 Budget your Expectations: It's important to have a realistic budget for your HVAC installation.
 If you don’t think about this ahead of time you will end up with a contractor-grade HVAC system.
 This isn’t necessarily a bad thing; it just means an air conditioning and heating unit that’s not typically top-of-the-line or the most energy-efficient HVAC system that’s available.
 The long-term benefits of a more efficient, top-of-the-line system are well worth it.
-Which is a great transition to the next point…
+This is a great transition to the next point…

 Experience Matters: Hiring an experienced HVAC company is crucial for accurate planning, budget, system selection, correct installation, and keeping your build schedule.
 An experienced heating and air conditioning company will help guide you through these first few needs before you even break ground.
 This is accomplished with an extremely detailed calculation process.